rozek/hyperscript-notes/README.md

 ### Define a Behavior at Runtime ###

 If you want to dynamically load behaviors or create behaviors at runtime (e.g., as part of a \_hyperscript REPL) you will need a mechanism to define behaviors at runtime.
-One solution (perhaps not the best one) is to prepend the following script element before the \_hyperscript runtime itself:
+One solution (perhaps not the best one) is to insert the following script element before the \_hyperscript runtime itself:

 ```html
  <script type="text/hyperscript">